 Conclusion:

 Here at the Halpern Law Firm, we are here for victims of mesothelioma.
 We want to make sure that all victims of mesothelioma get the compensation they deserve.
-If you have been diagnosed with mesothelioma and are interested in receiving compensation, call 800-505-6000 for a free case evaluation today.
+If you have been diagnosed with mesothelioma and are interested in receiving compensation, call 800-505-6000 or reach out to us through our contact form for a free case evaluation today.
 We are available 24/7.

 Sources: